craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 #### Session 10: Beyond the Cove... (cont.)

 The rain stopped.
 We cleaned up the battle and went back to bed.
 As we travel, we found a person, a purple Tiefling by the name of Cobblestar Woosh.
 He's transporting flour to Castaway Cove.
-He needs our help to recreate a potion he was supposed to deliver; primarily Grung Venom - one gland of Each of the Five Colors (O, R, P, U, E), any Binding Agent, Ghostmost/Crushed Iron Leaf/Dust of a Spined Cap.
+He needs our help to recreate a potion he was supposed to deliver; he gave us the recipe for it.

-[  ] Glands
-	- Gold
-	- Red
-	- Purple
-	- Blue
-	- Green
-[  ] Binding Agent
-[  ] Catalyst
-	- Ghostmoss
-	- Chrushed Iron Leaf
-	- Dust of a Spined Cap

-Russel is the guy who makes a 'The Pocket Shop', and Cobblestar will give us one if we get everything for him.
+'Russel' is the guy who makes a 'The Pocket Shop', and Cobblestar will give us one if we get everything for him - but he got spooked before we could ask more questions.

 ## Stats